Thursday, January 28th 2021, 6:00 am - Thirty-five years ago, the Space Shuttle Challenger was lost due to extreme weather. Here's how.

 So, if Challenger had encountered no other complications on its way to space, mission STS-51-L would have gone down in history as merely STS-51 - yet another successful shuttle flight for NASA.

-The only indication anything had gone wrong would have only been discovered after NASA recovered the booster from splashdown, when they noticed the damage done to the O-ring.
+The only indication anything had gone wrong would have only been discovered after NASA recovered the booster from splashdown and noticed the damage done to the O-ring.

 Unfortunately, the cold O-ring was not the only complication the weather visited upon this particular shuttle mission.